Family Fun Treasure Trove

 Traveller’s tip: Table Mountain gets incredibly busy during high season.
 Make sure to book cable car tickets in advance, and catch the free MyCiti bus shuttle from the top of Kloof Nek to the station to avoid parking problems.

 Boulders Beach, close to Simon’s Town, offers a unique up-close encounter with penguins.
-A small conservation fee will get you entry to the beach – an ideal swimming spot for children.
+A small conservation fee will permit entry to the beach – an ideal swimming spot for children.
 Not only that, you will be sharing the beach with a large crowd of African Penguins!
 While in the area, catch the Mellow Yellow water taxi from Simon’s Town to Kalk Bay and explore the quaint cafés and shops in town.
 Then continue on to the Cape Point Nature Reserve and climb up to the old lighthouse – the 360-degree views are most definitely worth the trip.
 For a leisurely stroll even with small children, try the Kommetjie Boardwalk to the Slangkop Lighthouse, next to what must be one of the most spectacular beaches in the Western Cape.

 Traveller’s tip: For the freshest fish around, head to Kalky’s in Kalk Bay – the fish & chips shop is a Cape Town institution.